auth0-samples/auth0-angular-samples/01-Embedded-Login/README.md

 # Auth0 Angular Embedded Login

 This sample demonstrates how to add authentication to an Angular application using Auth0's Lock widget embedded in your application.

+Note that embedded login uses Cross Origin Authentication which [does not work well](https://auth0.com/docs/cross-origin-authentication#limitations-of-cross-origin-authentication) if you don't enable Custom Domains [Custom Domains](https://auth0.com/docs/custom-domains) which is a paid feature.

 The sample uses the Angular CLI.

 ## Getting Started